tikimcfee/LookAtThat/README.md

 ## How to run it

-You will need everything in this repository, including the syntax parsing libraries for SwiftSyntax targeting macOS and iOS. iPad support is totally unknown.
+You will need everything in this repository, including the syntax parsing libraries for SwiftSyntax targeting macOS, and iOS - play along with your phone or tablet!

 The current goal is to allow you to: